13 Easy Recipes for Onam Sadhya – Onam Sadya Recipes

 The planning for this important occasion normally begins a few days ahead of time.

 Sadya is a vegetarian feast that’s eaten on this day in Kerala.
-It includes many different dishes and it can be considered as one of the biggest festivals in Kerala.
-Sadya has various recipes that include dishes like vegetarian curries, side dishes, different kinds of pickles, desserts. etc
+It includes many different Onam special dishes.
+It is considered one of the biggest festivals in Kerala.
+Sadya has various recipes that include dishes like vegetarian curries, side dishes, different kinds of pickles, and desserts. etc

 Onam Sadhya is traditionally served without cutlery and eaten while seated on the floor.